FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Model

 \subsection{Adaptive Partition}

-Ege et al.\cite{erdougan2022unsplit} and Dario et al.\cite{pasquini2021unleashing} have pointed out that deeper model splits make it significantly harder for an attacker to recover information from the hidden states, as these data are produced through more complex computations.
-Furthermore, in real-world scenarios where the number of clients is large, the server may encounter computational resource bottlenecks, whereas clients are likely to have comparatively abundant computing resources.

-To flexibly accommodate specific task requirements and hardware constraints, we propose an adaptive splitting strategy that enables users to adjust the number of model input and output blocks in accordance with the demands of downstream tasks and available computational resources, thereby achieving an optimal balance between performance and efficiency.
-Based on this strategy, we explore the performance of downstream tasks when the client holds the first blocks (with Blocks\_A=1,2,3) and the last blocks (with Blocks\_C=1,2,3) of the model in Sec.~\ref{sec:adaptive}.
+To flexibly accommodate specific task requirements and hardware constraints, we propose an adaptive splitting strategy that enables users to adjust the number of model input and output blocks, thereby achieving an optimal balance between performance and efficiency.
+Based on this strategy, we explore the performance of downstream tasks when the client holds the first blocks (with $Blocks_A$=1,2,3) and the last blocks (with $Blocks_C$=1,2,3) of the model.
 The results indicate that the depth of the model split does not significantly impact performance on downstream tasks, while affording a more flexible allocation of computational loads between the server and the clients.
-Furthermore, it corroborates the efficacy of our adaptive splitting strategy and delineates a refined configuration paradigm for deploying LLMs in federated learning environments.
+Furthermore, it corroborates the efficiency of our adaptive splitting strategy and delineates a refined configuration paradigm for deploying LLMs in federated learning environments.